andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 artificial tribal identity we cling to.
 And what's left is our humanity.
 A condition that does not know national borders, does not know ethnic divisions, does not know religious rivalries.

+So I have no idea what these women must grapple with to be *that* vulnerable in front of *that* many people.
+I've written at length in this story about getting out of my comfort zone.
+But I'm not brave.
+Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
+And I respect and admire them for it.

+ Because I'm fully aware that
+societal position as a straight man affords me the luxury of such a carefree approach.
+It's all cheeky and fun for me.
+But I've never been catcalled.
+I've never been told I need to *smile more*.
+I've never felt unsafe walking home at night.
+I've never carried pepper spray.
+I've never been sexually harassed.
+I've never been sexually assaulted.
+I've never experienced the countless inexcusable behaviors directed at women in our society.

+The most challenging part, it seems, was separating the nudity from sexuality.
+Because our puritanical societal norms impose an implicit belief that nudity is intertwined with sexuality and sexuality is intertwined with shame and judgement.
+The ability to untie that tangled knot requires transcendent levels of patience, confidence, and self-awareness.
+But once each member of the company was able to make that cognitive dissociation it seemed to deprive the nudity of all its power.

+One way to

+To further complicate things our puritanical societal norms impose an implicit belief that nudity is intertwined with sexuality.
+In this country we rarely see nudity when it's not sexualized in some form.
+Which, in and of itself, is unnecessary, there's no need to conflate sexuality with nudity.
+But what's subtly hidden in this association is that society  sexuality is intertwined with shame and judgement.